 Kid-friendly computers for a 6 or 7-year-old usually come in two forms.
 Young children either inherit an inexpensive, used laptop, or they could get a DIY computer kit.
 Since I’m raising a maker, I chose the latter.

-Although they may sometimes be more complicated to operate, computer kits deliver a richer learning environment.
+Although computer kits may sometimes be more complicated to operate, computer kits deliver a richer learning environment.
 A look at my son’s face before and after we assembled his computer and screen kits proved that I made the right choice.
-When my husband arrived that night, my son proudly told his dad that I read him the story of his computer while he assembled it.
+That night, my son proudly told his dad that I read him the story of his computer while he assembled it.
 Continue Reading

 For the Illumination challenge, my son and I used a DC motor bit to power a LEGO conveyor belt.
 We made a short video to show you how to do it.
 It’s simple to make if you know a few tricks.
 Continue Reading